Tournaments, 4-uniform hypergraphs, and an exact extremal result: Tournaments

 Proposition \ref{p:oddcycle} can be used to show that even extremal hypergraphs for the property that any $5$ vertices span either $0$ or $2$ hyperedges need not arise from tournaments.

 \begin{corollary} There is no tournament $T$ such that $\mathcal{M} = \mathcal{H}_T$. \end{corollary}

-\begin{proof} For any two vertices $a, b \in [1, 12]$, consider the graph By \cite[Lemma 4.8]{DGHP} (or alternatively via a direct GAP \cite{GAP} computation), $N_{\mathcal{H}}(a, b)$ is isomorphic to the Petersen graph, which is not bipartite.
+\begin{proof} For any two vertices $a, b \in [1, 12]$, consider the graph on $V(\calM) \backslash \{a,b\}$ given by the link of $\{a,b\}$.
+Thus the edges consist of pairs By \cite[Lemma 4.8]{DGHP} (or alternatively via a direct GAP \cite{GAP} computation), $L_{\calM}(a, b)$ is isomorphic to the Petersen graph, which is not bipartite.
 Thus, by Proposition \ref{p:oddcycle}, there is no tournament $T$ with $\calM = \mathcal{H}_T$. \end{proof}